-In order to accurately assess and prepare new students for the rigors of their first semester, the University of Baltimore requires placement testing to determine accurate writing and math courses for its new students.
-Newly admitted first-year students with valid SAT/ACT scores should consult their admission counselor to determine if placement is required.
+In order to accurately assess and prepare new students for the rigors of their first semester, The University of Baltimore requires placement testing to determine accurate writing and math courses for its new and current students.
+Newly admitted first-year students with valid SAT/ACT scores should consult their admission counselor to determine if math placement is required.

-Transfer students requiring placement should register for placement tests no later than their second semester at UB.
-Failure to do so may impact a student’s intended graduation schedule and course registration.
+Transfer students requiring placement should register for placement tests no later than their second semester at UBalt.
+Failure to do so may impact your intended graduation schedule and course registration.

-If placement testing accommodations are required, please send current documentation of a disability (at least two weeks in advance) to the Center for Educational Access .
+If placement testing accommodations are required and you are new to UBalt or not registered with the Office of Disability and Access Services for accommodations, please send current documentation of a disability (at least two weeks in advance) to the Office of Disability and Access Services .

 WRIT 300 Composition and Research is an upper-division general education writing course required for all majors.
-Transfer and upper-division students wishing to take WRIT 300 must have:
+Transfer and upper-division students interested in completing WRIT 300 must have all of the following:

 - WRIT 101 or equivalent credit either through transferring credit or completing the course with a grade of C- or higher

-- received a score of 300 on the upper-division writing placement test.
+- Received a placement of 300 on the upper-division writing placement

 Current University of Baltimore students should email Carey Miller at firstname.lastname@example.org if they are unsure if they are required to sit for upper-division writing placement test.

-*Please note: Transfer students requiring placement should do so no later than their second semester at UB.
+*Please note: Transfer students requiring placement should do so no later than their second semester at UBalt.
 Failure to do so may impact intended graduation schedule and course registration.

-**If placement accommodations are required, please send current documentation of a disability (at least two weeks in advance) to the Center for Educational Access.
+**If placement accommodations are required, please send current documentation of a disability (at least two weeks in advance) to the Office of Disability and Access Services.

 Placement test scores are valid for two years in accordance with state guidelines.